 There are a number of discounts available for council tax.
 A ‘full’ council tax bill is based on the property being inhabited by a minimum of two adults.
-Properties occupied by a single person will be eligible for a single person reduction of 25 per cent.
+Properties occupied by a single person will be eligible for a single person reduction of 25%.

 If a property remains furnished but is not the primary residence of any individual then a second home discount may apply reduction at the discretion of each individual council.

-If you are a household of full-time students, you don’t need to pay council tax.
+If everyone in your household is a full-time student, you don’t need to pay council tax.
 However, even one working member of the household invalidates this discount.